-On March 29th, we hosted our second public forum on the Bridge Park Community Land Trust (CLT), a partnership with City First Enterprises, at the Anacostia Playhouse.
-During the event, representatives from JP Morgan Chase announced a generous $250,000 grant to support the Bridge Park CLT.
+On March 29th, we hosted our second public forum to create a Community Land Trust (CLT), a partnership with City First Enterprises, at the Anacostia Playhouse.
+During the event, representatives from JP Morgan Chase announced a generous $250,000 grant to support the CLT.
 A standing room only crowd watched a screening of “The Arc of Justice” which documents the birth of CLTs during the Civil Rights Movement.
 The audience then participated in a thoughtful discussion with experts and local stakeholders.

 See below responses to questions submitted by the audience: